kmkinnaird/DISMIR/README.md

 - __Pop/Rock__: Western music with wide appeal (often found on record charts)
 - __Classical__: Western, often European, art music; generally produced between 1550 and 1900; includes both religious and secular music as well as classical opera
 - __Jazz__: a genre with many subgenres; often includes syncopation, improvisation, prominent meter, and distinctive performance techniques
-- _Folk_: music transmitted through oral tradition, often with unknown composers; often multigenerational and linked to national cultures
+- __Folk__: music transmitted through oral tradition, often with unknown composers; often multigenerational and linked to national cultures
-- _Electronic_: music using electronic or digital instruments; electro-acoustic music also falls under this category
+- __Electronic__: music using electronic or digital instruments; electro-acoustic music also falls under this category
-- _Non-Western_: any non-North American popular music that does not fall under Pop/Rock or Classical genres
+- __Non-Western__: any non-North American popular music that does not fall under Pop/Rock or Classical genres
-- Instrument Recording: recordings of a single instrument playing a piece or single note/sound datasets; includes vocal datasets with single voices
+- __Instrument Recording__: recordings of a single instrument playing a piece or single note/sound datasets; includes vocal datasets with single voices
-- Other: audio datasets that do not fit into other categories; i.e. ballroom music, movie/video game music, non-musical sounds, spoken voice, etc.
+- __Other__: audio datasets that do not fit into other categories; i.e. ballroom music, movie/video game music, non-musical sounds, spoken voice, etc.
-- Various: datasets containing 3 or more of the above categories
+- __Various__: datasets containing 3 or more of the above categories
-- Doesn't Specify: author does not specify the genre of the data used
+- __Doesn't Specify__: author does not specify the genre of the data used
-- N/A: non-audio datasets such as text or symbolic data
+- __N/A__: non-audio datasets such as text or symbolic data

 Some specific genres fall under multiple categories, such as Japanese or Korean pop music which is labelled as both Pop and Non-Western.